Octember/block-spot/CURSOR_MEMORY.md

 - `ReservationsSection.tsx`: Handles the display and interaction with reservations
 - `ReservationSlot.tsx`: Individual reservation display component
 - `GridSelection.tsx`: Handles the grid-based selection UI for creating new reservations
+- `CalendarFooter.tsx`: Displays pending changes and provides action buttons
+  - Shows descriptive messages for different change types
+  - Provides apply and cancel actions
+  - Only visible when there are pending changes
+  - Uses consistent design language with the rest of the app

 ### State Management
 The calendar uses multiple providers for different aspects of state:
+- `PendingChangesProvider`: Manages a single pending change to reservations
+  - Tracks one CREATE, UPDATE, or DELETE operation at a time
+  - Maintains old and new state for the change
+  - Provides simple operations (apply, cancel)
+  - Handles error states with clear feedback
+  - Displays changes in the footer with clear descriptions
 - `DraftReservationProvider`: Manages draft reservation state for new/edited reservations
 - `SelectionProvider`: Manages the grid selection state for creating new reservations
   - Handles mouse interactions (down, move, up)